 On some level, I get it.
 Windows XP worked pretty well, especially compared to older versions of Windows.
 XP wasn’t cheap and neither was the computer you bought with it, most likely.

 There are people who will tell you as long as you have a firewall and antivirus software, you’re safe.
 They are wrong.
+A firewall and antivirus provide reasonable protection when a computer still receives security updates.
+But once a computer stops getting security updates, it becomes fairly easy to make an end run right around those protections.

 How exploits work